commercetools/commercetools-docs-kit/.changeset/light-avocados-chew.md

 Implement Card components to be used in MDX files.

-There are 2 new components available in the MDX provider:
+This change includes 2 new components available in the MDX provider:

 - `<Cards>`: is a wrapper component that dictates how cards are rendered within a grid layout.
 - `<Card>`: a single card component to be rendered within the `<Cards>` wrapper component.
 A `<Card>` component contains card specific information, for example title, link, etc.